-Sy Kattelson (b.
-1923) was born in the Bronx and attended Stuyvesant High School.
+Sy Kattelson (1923-2018) was born in the Bronx and attended Stuyvesant High School.
 While working as a delivery boy for the Aremac Camera store on 43rd street, he first became aware of the possibility of working professionally as a photographer.
 A German refugee couple who were the owners of a studio to which he was making a delivery, encouraged him to pursue photography.
 He later worked in the dark room at Stone-Wright Studio and then became the assistant to one of their in-house photographers.
 This was followed by his becoming the photographer at Lawrence Studios- where he photographed scenes staged by illustrators who would then use his work as the basis for their illustrations in magazines such as True Story, Cosmopolitan and Romance.

 Rather than wait to be drafted, in 1942 he volunteered for the Air Corps as a corporal aerial cartographer, developing film taken from aircraft to assess the success of their bombing runs.
 At the wars end he was redeployed to France where he worked as an army publicity photographer.

 Upon his return to the United States, Kattelson joined the Photo League and studied under Sid Grossman and Paul Strand.
 His work was represented in the original This is the Photo League exhibit of 1948 and the New Workers exhibit of 1949.
 He served as an executive member and teacher at the Photo League until it disbanded in 1951.
 After the disbanding of the League, Kattelson remained close to Grossman and co-edited and printed carbros for Grossman's posthumous 1959 book Journey to the Cape.